How to Make a Tassel Angel Christmas Tree Ornament

 This post contains affiliate links.

-Recently I made a table runner for a family member.
-The runner didn't seem complete without a tassel on each end.
+Recently I made a table runner for a family member, complete with a tassel on each end.
 I bought a few different tassels to try on the runner in order to achieve just the right look.

 The tassels I had left over gave me the inspiration for this craft!